Shaheed (1948 film)

 Shaheed ('The Martyr') is a 1948 Bollywood Indian romance film, written and directed by Ramesh Saigal.
 The film depicts India's struggle for independence.

-It starred Dilip Kumar, Kamini Kaushal, Chandra Mohan, and Leela Chitnis.
+It starred Kamini Kaushal, Dilip Kumar, Chandra Mohan, and Leela Chitnis.
 It had music by Ghulam Haider.
 Shaheed was the Highest grossing indian movie of 1948.

-This was actor Chandra Mohan's last screen appearance.
-He had earlier appeared in Pukar, directed by Sohrab Modi, Humayun and Roti, both directed by Mehboob Khan, and Stree, directed by V. Shantaram.

 Plot

-Circa 1940s India, a young freedom fighter Ram [Dilip Kumar] faces opposition from his own father Raibahadur Dwarakadas [Chandra Mohan] as well as an ambitious police officer Vinod [Ram Singh], who is also his rival for affection of a mutual childhood sweetheart Sheila [Kamini Kaushal].
+Circa 1940s India, a young freedom fighter Ram faces opposition from his own father Raibahadur Dwarakadas as well as an ambitious police officer Vinod, who is also his rival for affection of a mutual childhood sweetheart Sheila.